workalendar/workalendar/CONTRIBUTING.rst

 -------

-Let's assume you want to include the holidays of the magic (fictional) kingdom of "Zhraa", which has a few holidays of different kind.
+Let's assume you want to include the holidays of the magic (fictional) kingdom of *"Zhraa"*, which has a few holidays of different kind.

 For the sake of the example, it has the following specs: